marc-dantas/pile/GOALS.md

       ...
     end
     ```
-- [ ] More refined error messages
-  * Idea: Make language errors show the line and column visually to the use
-*   Also add useful information like error link to documentation.

-    An error message that is like this:
-    ```
-    pile: error at .\test.pile:1:6:
-        |    parse error:
-        |        syntax error: unexpected token while parsing:
-        |        expected valid identifier but got 123
-    ```
-    could be like this:
-    ```
-    pile: parse error at .\test.pile:1:6:
-    syntax error: unexpected token while parsing:

-     1  |    proc 123
-                  ^
-                  expected valid identifier but got 123
-    ```
-    Or any variation of this
 - [ ] CLI Enhancements
   * Idea: Implement a REPL mode for testing code directly from the terminal.
 - [ ] Code debugging